jcoglan/jsclass/README.markdown

     $ adl test/airenv/app.xml

-Finally, JS.Class supports several distributed test environments, including Buster.JS, Testacular, Testem, Testling CI and TestSwarm.
+Finally, JS.Class supports several distributed test environments, including Buster.JS, Karma, Testem, Testling CI and TestSwarm.
 Here's how to test on each platform; some of these require running commands in multiple terminals and I've numbered the prompts to indicate this.